MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-what-is.md

 Power BI Premium provides dedicated and enhanced resources to run the Power BI service for your organization.
 For example:

+> [!div class="checklist"]
-- Greater scale and performance
+> * Greater scale and performance
-- Flexibility to license by capacity
+> * Flexibility to license by capacity
-- Unify self-service and enterprise BI
+> * Unify self-service and enterprise BI
-- Extend on-premises BI with Power BI Report Server
+> * Extend on-premises BI with Power BI Report Server
-- Support for data residency by region (Multi-Geo)
+> * Support for data residency by region (Multi-Geo)
-- Share data with anyone without purchasing a per-user license
+> * Share data with anyone without purchasing a per-user license

-This article is not meant to provide in-depth details about every feature of Power BI Premium - in fact, it just touches the surface.
+This article introduces key features in Power BI Premium.
 Where necessary, links to additional articles with more detailed information are provided.

 ## Subscriptions and licensing